baburajr/tumblr-downloader/README.md

 # tumblr-downloader
-soundcloud scraping with selenium and python
+tumblr downloader with Requests and BeautifulSoup
 ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)